A guide for tenants living in units owned by Carling Realty Company Ltd. and Merivale Developments Ltd.

 Furnaces - Townhouses & Fireplaces (where applicable)

-All gas furnaces and fireplaces should be cleaned and inspected annually and furnace filters should be changed every 2-3 months.
-In accordance with your lease agreement, this is the responsibility of the tenant.
+All gas furnaces and fireplaces should be cleaned and inspected annually and furnace filters should be changed every 2-3 months over the winter season.
 This will provide a safer and more efficient furnace and fireplace.
 Also the area around the furnace clear must be kept clear of any items (a 3' perimeter).

 Furnace Troubleshooting Tips - Townhouses